-- Shopping without a list: Most likely you will over shop and possibly forget a few things and feel compelled to go back.
+- Shopping without a list: Most likely you will over shop and possibly forget a few things and feel compelled to go back to the grocery store.

 - Shopping with your children: Not only can they distract from your list, depending on how loud and unruly they are, you may miss mistakes at the checkout line that can cost you money.
 A tired parent may give into a child with an extra purchase store that can up quickly.

 - Shopping without a meal plan: If you don't have a general idea of what you want to eat for the week, you may put more in the cart than you need for that week.

 - Not checking the unit prices: If you are buying items that come different sizes and not check the unit prices you may spend more than necessary.
 However, the cheapest unit price may not be the best deal for you if some of the food spoils and/or your budget doesn't allow for the extra expense of a bulk purchase that week or month.

 - Shopping when items are not on sale: Your budget can expand when you purchase items that are frequently on sale but not on the day you are shopping.
 Learn the store's sales cycles and purchase those items then.
 An average sales cycle is approximately 6 weeks.